East Germany: Ernst Thälmann Pioneer Organisation

-Membership in the Young Pioneers and the Thälmann Pioneers was formally voluntary.
-On the other hand, it was taken for granted by the state and thus by the school as well as by many parents.
-In practice, the initiative for the admission of all students in a class came from the school.
-As the membership quota of up to 98 percent of the students (in the later years of the GDR) shows, the six- or ten-year-olds (or their parents) had to become active on their own in order not to become members.
-Nevertheless, there were also children who did not become members.
-Rarely, students were not admitted because of poor academic performance or bad behavior "as a punishment" or excluded from further membership.
+Membership was formally voluntary, but often expected by the state or by parents.
+In practice, admission of all students in a class came from the school.
+As the membership quota of up to 98 percent of the students (in the later years of the GDR) shows, the six- or ten-year-olds (or their parents) had to be independently active to not become members.
+Rarely, students were not admitted because of poor academic performance or bad behavior "as a punishment", or excluded from further membership.